-Do you have a hankering for vegan BBQ?
-If so, this vegan jackfruit pulled pork recipe is what you should make for dinner tonight!
-This pulled pork recipe is pretty much impossible to mess up because all you have to do is fill up the slow cooker, set it, and forget it until dinner time!
+What's great about this recipe is that it's super simple to assemble and it's pretty much impossible to mess up because all you have to do is fill up the slow cooker, set it, and forget it until dinner time!

-First, put the onions, rinsed and drained canned jackfruit, pineapple chunks, and BBQ sauce into a large slow cooker.
-Stir it all together, cover it, and set it to cook on high for 3 hours.
-After 3 hours, remove the lid, and use two forks to shred the softened jackfruit chunks.
-You could also use a potato masher or wooden spoon to lightly break up the jackfruit chunks.
+Put the onions, rinsed and drained jackfruit, pineapple chunks, and barbecue sauce into a large slow cooker.
+Stir everything together, cover it, and set it to cook on high for 3 hours.

 Stovetop Instructions

-You can also make this pulled pork recipe on the stovetop if you prefer.
-Please use the following instructions.
+You can also make these jackfruit burgers on the stovetop with the following instructions.

-I like to put the jackfruit pulled pork on soft rolls to make sliders for dinner.
-It's delicious with a pineapple ring and a scoop of sesame ginger coleslaw.
-If you don't want to put the slaw on the slider, you can serve it on the side as a side dish!
-Any of the following recipes would make a great side dish too.
+I like to put the barbecue jackfruit on small soft rolls to make mini burgers topped with a scoop of sesame ginger coleslaw.
+If you don't want to put the slaw on the slider, you can serve it on the side.

 - Creamy Broccoli Salad